nisargjhaveri/clstk/README.md

 ### Setup Stanford CoreNLP
 https://stanfordnlp.github.io/CoreNLP/index.html#download

-Get and setup Stanford CoreNLP and set an environment variable `CORENLP_JAR` with the path to `stanford-corenlp-*.jar` file
+Get and setup Stanford CoreNLP and set an environment variable `CORENLP_JAR` with the path to `stanford-corenlp-*.jar` file.
+Set `CORENLP_HOST` with the address to the CoreNLP server.

 ## Setuo KenLM (for TQE training)
 https://github.com/kpu/kenlm